Textiles 101

 Schumacher's Bizantino Quilte Weave

-Handmade in Italy, Schumacher’s Bizantino Quilted Weave is a sophisticated geometric matelassé fabric with a sturdy construction that makes it a fabulous choice for upholstery.
+Billy Baldwin Studio crafted this dashing slipper chair using Schumacher’s Bizantino Quilted Weave, a sophisticated geometric matelassé fabric with a sturdy construction that makes it a fabulous choice for upholstery.

 Kevin Kerr